bmurrtech/IT_research/proxmox.md

 > Note: Ensure that the device has a conenction to your local network so it can auto-poulate the IP settings.
  - The installer page should popup.
 Proceed with "Install Proxmox VE"
  - Agree to the EULA
- - Select the target disk and continue.
+ - Select the target disk and continue (if you wish to create a ZFS pool with a second cached drive, see [below](creating-zfs-pool-and-cache) to modify the target drive.
  - Select your country and timezone.
  - Enter a password that you wish to use to access the Proxmox web UI (remember this).
  - Select your managment interface (if you have more than one NIC).